-Our free clinical services are available to anyone in need of counseling regarding domestic violence.
+Our free clinical services are available to anyone in need of counseling regarding intimate partner abuse.
 Licensed therapists provide individual counseling for adults and children.

 Group sessions are also available.
-Safehome’s domestic violence counseling in Overland Park can provide the opportunity to:
+Safehome’s partner abuse counseling in Overland Park can provide the opportunity to:

 - Begin the healing process in a non-judgmental, safe environment